earwig/benkurtovic.com/_posts/2014-08-20-copyvio-detector.md

 One of the most important aspects of the detector is not fetching and parsing potential sources, but figuring out the likelihood that a given article is a violation of a given source.
 We call this number, a value between 0 and 1, the "confidence" of a violation.
-Values between 0 and 0.5 are considered to indicate no violation (green background in results page), between 0.5 and 0.75 a "possible" violation (yellow background), and between 0.75 and 1 a "suspected" violation (red background).
+Values between 0 and 0.5 indicate no violation (green background in results page), between 0.5 and 0.75 a "possible" violation (yellow background), and between 0.75 and 1 a "suspected" violation (red background).

 To calculate the confidence of a violation, the copyvio detector uses the maximum value of two functions, one of which accounts for the size of the delta